christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

 Your challenge is to develop a webpage that uses all three types of CSS.

-Start by making a new HTML file using the following code:
+Start by making a new HTML file (named *3types.html*) using the following code:

 ```html
 <!DOCTYPE html>